- Estimated total population:1

 - 40% (all methods)

 - HIV prevalence:3

 1Population Reference Bureau 2014 World Population Data Sheet;

 - 3UNAIDS Report on the Global AIDS Epidemic 2013.

 Jhpiego began working in Madagascar in 2003, addressing the problem of malaria in pregnancy under the ACCESS Program.
 With funding from the U.S. Agency for International Development (USAID), Jhpiego/ACCESS assisted the Ministry of Health and Family Planning through 2009 to update and implement a new national malaria policy and improve the quality of service delivery for malaria in pregnancy.
+From 2008 to June 2014, Jhpiego implemented the Maternal and Child Health Integrated Program to contribute to a reduction in maternal and neonatal mortality by improving management of high-risk pregnancies, complicated deliveries and neonatal infections.
 Jhpiego has also partnered with Chemonics International under the SantéNet Project, and with PSI under the Women's Health Project.

-Currently, Jhpiego is implementing a USAID-funded program in Madagascar through the Maternal and Child Health Integrated Program (MCHIP).
-With MCHIP, USAID/Madagascar seeks to contribute to a reduction of maternal and neonatal mortality by improving management of high-risk pregnancies, complicated deliveries and neonatal infections.
+Currently, Jhpiego is leading a USAID-funded program in Madagascar through the Maternal and Child Survival Program (MCSP).
+With MCSP, USAID/Madagascar seeks to address the major causes of maternal, newborn and child mortality.

 For a complete description of Jhpiego's work in this country, click the link below.

-|Madagascar Country Profile PDF||192.08 KB|
+|Madagascar Country Profile.pdf||243.68 KB|